 Come enjoy peace and nature on our trails.
-Audubon Greenwich manages seven nature sanctuaries all of which are open to the public.
+Audubon Center in Greenwich manages seven nature sanctuaries all of which are open to the public.
 Visitors are welcome to visit 365 days a year from sunrise to sunset.
 To help us preserve these natural places, we ask that visitors please observe our rules below.

-For a great guide to local hiking areas in the nearby region, check out the book Walking Trails in Greenwich and Surrounding Areas in our Audubon Nature Store & Gift Shop.
+For a great guide to local hiking areas in the nearby region, check out the book Walking Trails in Greenwich and Surrounding Areas in The Nature Store located at our center.
 To contact the store, call 203-869-5272.

 Trail Rules - Visitor Guidelines